The Light of Paradise (2023)

 The surviving manuscript was copied shortly before 1450 by a scribe who identified himself as “Salthows”, now known to have been the Norwich monk Richard Salthouse.
 After the sixteenth century, Kempe’s book disappeared from view and was not rediscovered until 1934, when it was found in the private library of the Butler-Bowdon family.
 It is now held by the British Library.
 It is the first known autobiography written by a woman.

 My The Light of Paradise is an hour-long work commissioned by the Zurich Chamber Singers and scored for choir and saxophone quartet.
-The piece as a “choral opera” with its fourteen movements, which I choose to call ‘devotions’, loosely modelled on the fourteen Stations of the Cross.
+The piece is a “choral opera” with its fourteen movements, which I choose to call ‘devotions’, loosely modelled on the fourteen Stations of the Cross.

 Drawing on Kempe’s words, the work traces a narrative arc that reflects both her physical pilgrimages and her inner spiritual journey.
 The choir is asked to mirror this journey ‘physically’ as they move around the stations of the Cross on the stage.